 This is Part 3 of the Blog series on Disruptions to Routines.
 If you missed Part 1 and/or Part 2 you can read them here.

 These kinds of disruptions will need to be handled in a totally different way.
 Most of these are either longer term disruptions (weeks or months) or complete life changing ones.
 Not all of these are bad events.
-But all of them will throw off your routines for a fair amount of time or require all new routines.
+But all will throw off your routines for a fair amount of time or require new routines.

 Longer but usually temporary disruptions.